dac1e/FDC2x1x/README.md

 Library to drive FDC2112, FDC2114, FDC2212 and FDC2214

 This library is based on based on https://github.com/zharijs/FDC2214 which originally I wanted to re-use for my somo1ELV project.
 However, the original library was missing some features that I needed.
-So I decided to create an own library and to add the missing features.
+Since my changes with the missing features were not merged into this library, I decided to create an own library with the changes listed below.

 Missing features that were added:

-- Selection of a different I2C TwoWire interface, in case the underlying hardware supports more than one.
+- Use a different I2C TwoWire interface as an option.
 Solution: The Wire object to be used can be passed to the FDC2x1x constructor.

 - Additional interface functions: